 I was a complete wreck.
-I didn't know what to do with myself.
+I didn’t know what to do with myself.
 I wondered how this could happen to someone so young.
 But then they showed me his will.
-I was surprised he even had one, being so young.
-It said:
+I was surprised he even had one at his age.

 To my dearest Hannah upon my demise,